stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/16_event_export.md

 ~~~

 ## Exporting the event waveform
-The looper collection node `export waveform data` provides the export of data of a given timespan.
+The looper collection node `export waveform data` provides the export of data of a given time span.
 The data can be exported in a format supported by obspy.
-Addidionally images of the waveforms will be created.
+Additionally, images of the waveforms will be created.

 To export the event waveform data the `event looper` is used.
 This looper iterates through a list of events specified in the preferences.
 The `processing stack` child node is added to detrend the data before exporting it using the `export waveform data` child node.